apple/swift-async-algorithms/Sources/AsyncStreaming/NNNN-async-streaming.md

     /// Returns an `AsyncReader` that reads elements from this sequence.
     ///
     /// Each call to `read` on the returned reader advances the sequence's
-    /// iterator and passes available elements to the body closure as a span. public var asyncReader: AsyncSequenceReader<Self> { get }
+    /// iterator and passes available elements to the body closure as a buffer. public var asyncReader: AsyncSequenceReader<Self> { get }
 }